OSI Model

 TCP/IP

 The actual set of protocols that powers the modern internet.
-Developed around the same time as OSI. fewer layers, easier to implement.
-It won out in practice because it was already running on the internet before OSI-based systems could gain traction.
+Developed around the same time as OSI.
+Fewer layers, easier to implement.

 Has 4 layers: